|All photos and contents on this site are copyright protected. Please contact us directly of you wish to use photos or contents from this site.

 Feb 9-14, 2017 - Raymond McKay and Ray Queen were busy!
 For those who didn't see it, take a drive over to

 Church Hill, south of the Community Center.
 Most of us have never seen it look so good!
 Today they were working on

 the Ranch Road.
 We're very luck to have two great guys working our roads.
 Thanks guys!

 OUR DMR ROAD CREW

 Our Road Crew consists of full-time maintenance operator Darell Fellers and permanent part time maintenance operator Ray Queen.
+The

-Anyone wishing to donate some time to help with the Road Crew, contact Road Committee Chairman Dale Learish.
+wishing to donate some time to help with the Road Crew, contact Road Committee Chairman Dale Learish.

 Big thanks to Glenn Bohnenberger for donating culverts to the DMPOA.
 This is the first load.
 One more coming soon.
 This will help us a lot.